-Perniosis is an inflammatory disorder that is triggered by prolonged exposure to cold and damp (humid) conditions.
+Perniosis is a seasonal inflammatory disorder that is triggered by prolonged exposure to cold and damp (humid) conditions.
 It usually occurs when the weather is cold and the humidity is high, especially during late fall and winter.
-It is a form of inflammation of the small blood vessels (vasculitis) and is characterized by painful, itchy, tender, skin lesions on the lower legs, hands, toes, feet, ears and face.
+It is a form of inflammation of the small blood vessels (vasculitis) that is characterized by painful, itchy, tender, skin injuries (lesions) on the lower legs, hands, toes, feet, ears and face.
 The lesions typically appear 12-24 hours after exposure to cold and usually last for two to three weeks.
 It may last for years if left untreated and cold exposure persists.
 Some individuals experience complete or partial resolution in the summer months, but in some individuals, symptoms may persist even into the warmer months.

-Perniosis is an inflammation of the small blood vessels caused by an abnormal reaction to the cold.
-It is characterized by a bluish-red discoloration of the skin that can cause pain, intense itching, burning, and swelling of the skin especially as the body becomes warmer.
-A dark-blue discoloration (acrococyanosis) may be seen on the fingertips or extremities.
-The lesions usually occur on the fingers, toes, lower legs, heels, ears and nose; rarely it can appear on the thighs and buttocks.
-In severely affected individuals, there may be blister-like lesions (bullae) which may ulcerate if rubbed or irritated.
+Perniosis is characterized by inflammation of the small blood vessels caused by an abnormal reaction to the cold.
+It is characterized by a bluish-red discoloration of the skin that can cause pain, intense itching, burning/stinging, and swelling of the skin, especially as the body becomes warmer.
+The discoloration usually occurs on the fingers, toes, lower legs, heels, ears and nose; rarely it can appear on the thighs and buttocks.
+In severely affected individuals, there may be blister-like lesions (bullae) which may become ulcers if rubbed or irritated.
 This may result in infections or even scarring upon healing.

 Perniosis of the thighs is a form of perniosis that more commonly affects young females who wear tight fitting pants.
 It is characterized by red or bluish patches (plaques) on the skin.
 These plaques are distributed on the upper hip region and on the outside of the thighs and can cause swelling, burning, itching and occasionally ulceration.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll free: (800) 411-1222